 Austrian satellites in space

-PRETTY will be the sixth Austrian satellite in space, and the third from the laboratories of the Institute of Communication Networks and Satellite Communications of TU Graz.
+PRETTY will be the fifth Austrian satellite in space, and the third from the laboratories of the Institute of Communication Networks and Satellite Communications of TU Graz.
 The previous Austrian satellites (all of them small satellites) at a glance:

 TUGSAT-1/BRITE-Austria from TU Graz